dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 For these we need to first detect them

--Use forensic timestamps (your specialty!) to show that:
+-Use forensic timestamps to show that:
   -The `exec_command()` was sent
   -No output was received after reasonable delay -Inject manual inactivity watchdogs: